The Matter with Things: Reception

-In September 2021, The Matter with Things was included in a feature article titled "Top 10 books about human consciousness", which was written by author and philosopher, Charles Foster and published in The Guardian.
-Foster is of the opinion that the "massive book" is a "massive achievement", and presents a "devastating assault" on the predominant materialist worldview.
+In September 2021, The Matter with Things was included in a feature article titled "Top 10 books about human consciousness," as compiled by Oxford Law professor and philosopher Charles Foster for The Guardian.
+Foster described it as a "devastating assault" on the predominant materialist worldview, and as “one of the most important books ever published.
+And, yes, I do mean ever.”

 Writer Philip Pullman selected The Matter with Things as his favourite book of the year 2021 for the New Statesman.
 He describes McGilchrist's earlier work, The Master and His Emissary as a "densely researched" and "entirely thrilling" examination of the hemispheric functioning of the brain.
 He states that The Matter with Things takes these basic ideas much further, praising its "immense range of learning and beautiful prose", and reflecting that having spent a decade digesting the first work, he looks forward to a life-time's learning with The Matter with Things.

 Professor of philosophy Ronan Sharkey, writing in The Tablet in December 2021, describes The Matter with Things as a "book of remarkable inspiration and erudition".
 He is of the opinion that McGilchrist is "leading a quiet but far-reaching revolution in the understanding of who we are as human beings, one with potentially momentous consequences for many of the preoccupations – from ecology and health care to economics and artificial intelligence – that weigh on our present and darken our future."
-He writes that McGilchrist provides us with the resources and encouragement to "'reconceive our world, our reality'", to 'learn again to see'".
-Though McGilchrist's approach is detailed and rigorous, says the reviewer, it is less of an argument "than a plea for openness to what reality ... can teach us."
+He writes that McGilchrist provides us with the resources and encouragement to "'reconceive our world, our reality'", to 'learn again to see.'"
+Though McGilchrist's approach is detailed and rigorous, says the reviewer, it is less of an argument "than a plea for openness to what reality ... can teach us".

-In December 2021, Rod Dreher writes in The American Conservative that though Part I of The Matter with Things is a "fairly technical discussion of neuroscience", the book is "more focused on the philosophical and metaphysical implications" of the hemispheric functioning of the brain proposed in his earlier book, The Master and His Emissary.
+In December 2021, Rod Dreher wrote in The American Conservative that though Part I of The Matter with Things is a "fairly technical discussion of neuroscience", the book is "more focused on the philosophical and metaphysical implications" of the hemispheric functioning of the brain proposed in his earlier book, The Master and His Emissary.

 Dreher tells us that McGilchrist asks and addresses fundamental questions such as: "Who are we?
 What is the world?
 How can we understand consciousness, matter, space and time?
 Is the cosmos without purpose or value?
 Can we really neglect the sacred and divine?" and that "In doing so, he argues that we have become enslaved to an account of things dominated by the brain’s left hemisphere, one that blinds us to an awe-inspiring reality that is all around us, had we but eyes to see it."

-The reviewer is of the opinion that "Following the paths of cutting-edge neurology, philosophy and physics", McGilchrist offers "a vision that returns the world to life, and us to a better way of living in it: one we must embrace if we are to survive."
+Dreher says: "Following the paths of cutting-edge neurology, philosophy and physics", McGilchrist offers "a vision that returns the world to life, and us to a better way of living in it: one we must embrace if we are to survive."